mywalkup/mywalkup.github.io/faq.md

 ## What is MyWalkup?

-MyWalkup is a mobile app that helps sports teams manage walkup songs and player announcements.
+MyWalkup is a mobile app that helps sports teams create & manage in-game announcements.
 Create your team, add players, select songs, and play custom audio introductions during games and events.
+Professional voicing is AI-generated.

-## How do I create a team?
+## Why are my walkups getting cut off when connected to a Bluetooth speaker?

-After signing in with your phone number, tap "Create Team" and enter your team name, sport type, and location.
-You can customize your team's voice settings and add a team logo.
+Certain speakers including the JBL PartyBox, have firmware issues where the connection to the phone is not maintained properly.
+Please make sure you update your firmware on your speaker.

-## How do I add players to my team?
+## JBL Speaker not playing correctly or getting cut off?

-Go to your team's roster section and tap "Add Player."
-You can invite players via their phone number, and they'll receive a notification to join your team.
+The JBL PartyBox has a known issue that can be resolved by updating it to the latest firmware.
+Updating is easy but you'll need to download the JBL App.
+Here are more detailed instructions: [JBL PartyBox Firmware Instructions]([https://duckduckgo.com](https://www.youtube.com/watch?v=NLnEF4GWLLw&t=35s))

 ## How do walkup songs work?